Yousef-0101/Frontend-Mentor-Challenges/README.md

 ### Continued development

-I plan on getting my positioning skills better and also the usage of units other than the "px"
+I plan on getting my positioning skills better, and also the usage of units other than the "px"

 ## Author